Alliance Rail Holdings: Grand Southern Railway

 In November 2016, Alliance began consultation on a proposed London Waterloo to Southampton service.
-It was proposed to operate seven off-peak services per day from December 2017, calling at Wimbledon, Hook, Basingstoke, Winchester and Eastleigh, with two peak services proposed from December 2018.
+It was proposed to operate seven off-peak services per day from December 2017, calling at Wimbledon, Hook, Basingstoke, Winchester, Eastleigh and Southampton Airport Parkway, with two peak services proposed from December 2018.
 It was set to use Class 442 trains.
 Network Rail had identified available paths for Grand Southern to use.

 In March 2017, the Office of Rail and Road (ORR) told Grand Southern to delay the application until the outcome of the South Western franchise was known.
 In March 2018, the ORR released an update confirming a delay to the application.
 The application was eventually rejected in August 2018.

 The reason for the rejection was that the Class 442s were no longer available.
 The proposal also generated only between £0.17 and £0.22 of new revenue for each pound abstracted from the incumbent operators, and the ORR requires it to be over £0.30, so it failed the "not primarily abstractive" test.